willjantscher/Personnel_Tracker/README.md

 ### Spring Backend
-This includes a persistant database
+This includes a persistant database that boots with mock data.
+It also contains the appropriate routing and handling of all requests interacting with the database.
+There are two primary tables with associated classes: a Member table/class and an Additional Duty table/class

 ###